ctphoenix/Python-Course-Material/chapter8.md

 In these exercises, we will continue taking a look at patterns of bird flights over time.

 *** =instructions
--  `pandas` makes it easy to perform basic operations on groups within a dataframe without needing to loop through the dataframe.
+-  `pandas` makes it easy to perform basic operations on groups within a dataframe without needing to loop through each value in the dataframe.
 The sample code shows you how to group the dataframe by `birdname` and then find the average `speed_2d` for each bird.
 Modify the code to assign the maximum altitudes of each bird into an object called `max_altitudes`.

 *** =hint
 - `grouped_birds` contains a column called `altitude`.
 Find the maximum of this column!